ljr1981/ereport/README.md

 # ereport
 Eiffel Report Generator based on PDF library code.

+See the PDF_DOC class for recent changes to this readme.

 ##		PROJECT STRUCTURE
 		Project is laid out per the ISO-32000:1 v2008 Specification (see EIS PDF above).